MichaelAgarkov/MichaelAgarkov/README.md

 an IDE with fullscreen mode, always on top mode, 6 different themes, lots of settings and even printing, called StandalIDE!
 You can get it here: https://github.com/MichaelAgarkov/StandalIDE, and tons of programs which i made in the past, like MicChat, that I recently revived!
 (First version created in April 2020), you can get the revived version in https://github.com/MichaelAgarkov/MicChatRevived and check it out!
 I also made lots more programs in the past, too much for me to mention here.

-If you want to collab with me, you need to know PascalABC.NET very well.
+If you want to collab with me, you need to know PascalABC.NET or Visual Basic .NET very well.

 My email: michaelagarkov@outlook.com